codegaze/codegaze.github.io/_posts/2015-09-01-copy-paste-and-drag-n-drop-in-VirtualBox.md

 ### Create a shared folder

-For my configuration drag 'n' drop didn't work in any folder and raised an error wich suspended my machine.
+For my configuration drag 'n' drop didn't work in any folder and raised an error which suspended my machine.
 So I created a shared folder and used this to share any files I wanted.

 1. Go to your VirtualBox Manager select your machine and click settings.
 2. Select ```Shared Folders``` and add the folder you want to share between the host and the guest.